Should You Try a Low-Carb Diet?

 Similar weight loss: Overall weight loss results between low-carb and other diets seem comparable.

-Long-term effects unclear: More research is needed to determine the long-term safety and effectiveness of low-carb diets.
+Long-term effects unclear: The long-term safety and effectiveness of low-carb diets require more research.

 Sticking power: Strict low-carb diets can be difficult to maintain, leading to boredom and diet abandonment.